geographyclub/imagemagick-for-mapmakers/README.md

 # ImageMagick for Mapmakers

 This is an ongoing project to compile the choicest ImageMagick commands I've used over the years to extend and enhance my mapmaking.
-I hope you'll find some of them useful in your work.

 <img src="images/newyork.jpg"/>